Vesper (film): Production

-The film has been six years in the making for directors/writers Kristina Buožytė and Bruno Samper, who had already collaborated together on Vanishing Waves in 2012.
+The film was six years in the making for directors/writers Kristina Buožytė and Bruno Samper, who had already collaborated together on Vanishing Waves in 2012.
 They chose to shoot it in English to broaden its appeal.

 It was shot in Vilnius, Lithuania, mostly outdoors except the scenes inside Vesper's house, which were shot in a studio.
 Location scouting in Lithuania proved difficult, as there was two meters of snow, so the crew had to imagine how locations would look once the snow had melted.
 It was still snowing two weeks before the beginning of the shoot, and at that point, no location had been confirmed, so they decided on locations during shooting.

 Cinematographer Feliksas Abrukauskas was inspired by paintings from Johannes Vermeer and Rembrandt for the light.

 While visual effects are present in the film, they are mostly to enhance a shot with a plant or a ship, as no scene was shot against a green screen.
 Vesper's flying drone is either CGI or a real drone, depending on the shots, as the real drone was very loud and actors could not concentrate on their lines when it was flying.